Khaibar-1: Origin of the name

 Khaibar, also spelled Khaybar, is an oasis approximately 95 miles north of Medina, which was once the largest Jewish settlement in Arabia.
 The name was chosen as a reminder of the Battle of Khaybar, a battle that took place in 629 between Muhammad and his followers against the Jewish people who inhabited the settlement.
 The name of the rocket was first revealed on July 28, 2006 by Hezbollah leader Hassan Nasrallah in a speech on Al-Manar television station.

 Usage

 The rocket's first use was being fired at the town of Afula during the 2006 Lebanon War.
 In early August 2006, Khaibar-1 rockets were reported to hit Beit Shean, about 70 km south of the Lebanese border, Hadera, and Haifa, Israel's third-largest city.

 Iran has attempted to ship the Khaibar-1 rocket to Gaza as well.
+It was used by Hamas and other armed groups in the Gaza Strip for the first time in early July 2014.